titov-vv/jal/docs/README.md

 - stock quotes updates for US (Yahoo), EU (Euronext) and RU (MOEX) exchanges traded stocks
 - securities transactions import from Quik HTML-reports for russian brokers and from Interactive Brokers flex-queries
 - tax report preparation for foreign investments according to Russian Tax Law
+- *experimental* download russian electronic slips from russian tax authority:
+    1. QR code may be scanned from camera, clipboard image or image file on disk
+    2. Authorization via login/password to FNS personal account or ESIA/Gosuslugi (no passwords are stored in the progam, only SessionId is stored - you may check in source code)

 ### Installation
 ledger was created to be portable - it doesn't require specific installation instructions.
 All you need is to have Python 3.8.1 or higher and satisfy dependencies listed below.